aquasecurity/trivy/README.md

 ## Authorization for Private Docker Registry without Docker

-Trivy can download image without installing `Docker`, and fetch from private repositories without any 3rd party tools.
+Trivy can download images from private registry, without installing `Docker` and any 3rd party tools.
 That's because it's easy to run in a CI process.

-I hardly recommend using it in your local machine to you.
+All you have to do is install `Trivy` and set ENV vars.
-You only to set ENV vars on a CI tool.
+But, I can't recommend using ENV vars in your local machine to you.

 ### Dockerhub